Greg Leigh: NAC Breda

-Leigh moved abroad for the first time in his career when he opted to join Eredivisie side NAC Breda on a three-year-deal in June 2018.
+Leigh moved abroad for the first time in his career when he opted to join Eredivisie side NAC Breda on a three-year deal in June 2018.

 Aberdeen

 Leigh was loaned to Scottish Premiership club Aberdeen in June 2019.
 After he negotiated his release from NAC Breda, Leigh signed a short-term contract with Aberdeen in October 2020.
-He extended the contract in January to stay until the end of the season, but he suffered a hamstring injury in February 2021 that ruled him out for the remainder of the season.
+He extended the contract in January to stay until the end of the season, but suffered a hamstring injury in February 2021 that ruled him out for the remainder of the season.
 He was released by Aberdeen at the end of the season.

 Morecambe

 In July 2021, Leigh signed for League One side Morecambe on a one-year deal.
 At the end of the season Leigh was released by the club.

 Ipswich Town

-On 20 June 2022, Leigh signed a two-year contract with Ipswich Town and in the 2-2 draw on with Sheffield Wednesday on 17 September 2022 he broke his leg.
+On 20 June 2022, Leigh signed a two-year contract with Ipswich Town and in the 2–2 draw on with Sheffield Wednesday on 17 September 2022 he broke his leg.